lizethestevezt/GetIntronSeq/README.md

 - Updates the database with sequences from FASTA files.
 - Preprocesses multi-line FASTA files into a single-line format per contig.
 - Generates FASTA files for each intron and stores them in a ZIP archive.
-- **NEW**: Added support for handling multiple GFF and FASTA files in batch mode.
+- Added support for handling multiple GFF and FASTA files in batch mode.
 - **NEW**: Improved error handling and logging for better debugging.
+- **NEW**: Dynamically handles missing introns or sequences in GFF files.

 ## Requirements